Genome-Factory: A Library for Tuning, Deploying, and Interpreting Genomic Foundation Models

-\item Beyond flexibility and ease of use, \methodac~is the first framework to unify diverse genomic models under a single interface.
+\item Beyond flexibility and ease of use, \methodac~is the first unified framework to bring together diverse genomic models under a single interface.
 This enables seamless model comparison and assists users in selecting the most suitable model for a customized task.
-Notably, the Biological Interpreter is the first open-source tool to decode the internal representations of GFMs with a sparse auto-encoder.
-This provides biological insights into model behavior.
+Notably, the Biological Interpreter is an open-source tool to decode the internal representations of GFMs with a sparse auto-encoder.
+This provides deeper biological insights into models.

-\item We validate the utility of \methodac~across three dimensions: (i) Compatibility with diverse genomic foundation models and three fine-tuning methods; (ii) Benchmarking downstream performance using two open-source benchmarks: Genome Understanding Evaluation (GUE) Benchmark \cite{zhou2024dnabert} and Genomic Benchmarks \cite{grevsova2023genomic}; (iii) Biological interpretation of learned representations with DNABERT-2.
-These results highlight its end-to-end usability and practical value for real-world genomic analysis.
+\item We validate the utility of \methodac~across three dimensions: (i) Compatibility with diverse genomic foundation models and three widely used fine-tuning methods; (ii) Benchmarking downstream performance using two open-source benchmarks: Genome Understanding Evaluation (GUE) Benchmark \cite{zhou2024dnabert} and Genomic Benchmarks \cite{grevsova2023genomic}; (iii) Biological interpretation of learned representations with DNABERT-2.
+These results clearly highlight its end-to-end usability and practical value for real-world genomic analysis.

 \end{itemize}